Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Experimental results and analysis

-In the first approach, the algorithm's classification capability was assessed by comparing the accuracy against a shallow convolutional neural network (CNN) with a very few convolutional and pooling layer, serving as a baseline.
+The algorithm's classification capability was assessed by comparing the accuracy against a shallow CNN with a very few convolutional and pooling layer, serving as a baseline.
+The same model was applied in both approaches to ensure comparability.
 This quantitative evaluation was performed by conducting 30 independent runs of each classification task, and the average results were obtained (Table \ref{tab:acc2}).
-To facilitate a clearer understanding for readers, the outcomes were visually represented using violin diagrams, providing an intuitive visualization of the performance distribution.
+To facilitate a clearer understanding, the outcomes were visually represented using violin diagrams.
 Notably, for each dataset, the algorithm consistently outperformed the baseline, as demonstrated in Figure \ref{fig:results}.

+The results demonstrate consistent improvements, with MICS-EFS achieving an average enhancement of 1.5\% across diverse classification tasks, including 0.5\% for image data and 2.57\% for sensor data, highlighting its superiority over state-of-the-art methods.
+Additionally, the algorithm requires only 2–5\% of the original feature set to deliver comparable or superior performance, substantially reducing computational requirements.